A Complete Study Guide for Personal Training Certification

 If you’re a tactile learner, it may help to write summaries of each unit in your own words.
 The act of writing helps the brain hold on to the information.
 You can also highlight interesting facts in your text, write in the margins of the book, or draw pictures to help you remember key information.

-Don’t forget, if you ever have any questions or don’t quite understand a concept, our fitness industry experts are available to answer your questions in the ISSA Question Board.
+If you ever have questions or don’t quite understand a concept, our fitness industry experts are available.
+They can answer your questions in the ISSA Question Board.
 This is found under the Study Aids tab in your certification program account dashboard.

 What are Some Tips for Studying for the Personal Trainer Certification Exam?